A home spice cabinet with shelves filled with jars of dried herbs and spices, potted plants on top, and some books and kitchen items nearby.

 This practice takes these regional factors into account when designing herbal care, grounding recommendations in what is realistic and sustainable for life here.

-Is Clinical Herbalism Right for You?
+Is Herbalism Right for You?

 Clinical herbalism may be a good fit if you: